jfcloutier/karma_system/design_notes/acting.md

 ### Relevant state properties

-The state of a dynamic CA consist of many properties, including the following the CA uses to manage making progress on its goals, self-assigned or received:
+The state of a dynamic CA consist of many properties, including the following the CA uses to manage acting, i.e. making progress on its goals, self-assigned or received:

 * `intent`- `goal{...}` - The CA's current intent
-* `plans` - [`plan{...}`, ...] - All the plans the CA built to achieve its intent and (some) received directives
+* `plans` - [`plan{...}`, ...] - All the plans the CA built to achieve its intent and received directives
-* `affordances` - [affordance{...}, ...] - All goal-achieving plans waiting to be scored, or scored high-enough to be worth remembering
+* `affordances` - [affordance{...}, ...] - All goal-achieving plans scored high-enough to be worth remembering
-* `activations` are the subject of predictions and thus prediction errors
+* `activations` - progress toward achieving a goal as the subject of predictions and thus prediction errors

 ### Data structures

-How goals, commands, plans, affordances and `activations` are encoded in the CA's state:
+How goals, commands, plans, affordances and activations are encoded in the CA's state:

 #### `goal{target: Target, impact: Impact}`